Monster radiative shocks in the perturbed magnetospheres of neutron stars: Introduction

-In some cases, the magnetosphere can be significantly perturbed.
-In particular, quakes in magnetars launch waves into the magnetosphere \citep{Blaes89,Thompson96,Bransgrove20}.
-Some mechanism quickly dissipates these waves, generating X-ray bursts that are observed as the main form of magnetar activity \citep{Kaspi17}.
-Significant perturbations are also expected in tight neutron-star binaries, where the two magnetospheres strongly interact.
-In both magnetars and binaries, perturbations are typically in the kHz band.
+In some cases, the magnetosphere becomes significantly perturbed.
+In particular, quakes in magnetars launch magnetospheric waves \citep{Blaes89,Thompson96,Bransgrove20}.
+Some mechanism quickly dissipates the waves, generating X-ray bursts that are observed as the main form of magnetar activity \citep{Kaspi17}.
+Significant perturbations are also expected in tight neutron-star binaries, where the two magnetospheres interact with each other.
+A huge disturbance of a neutron star magnetosphere occurs when the star collapses into a black hole (\citealt{Lehner12}).
+In all these cases, the excited waves are typically in the kHz band.

-Such low-frequency perturbations are well described by magnetohydrodynamics (MHD), which supports waves of the perturbed magnetic field and electric field $\bE\perp\bBbg$.
-These MHD modes can have a wavevector $\bk$ in any direction and can be of two types: (1) shear Alfv\'en waves, which involve charge density oscillation with $\bk\cdot\bE\neq 0$, and (2) compressive waves with $\bE\perp\bk$, so-called ``fast magnetosonic modes.''
-In the magnetosphere with $\sigbg\gg 1$, both modes propagate with nearly speed of light, \beq \frac{v_{\rm wave}}{c}=1-\sigbg^{-1}. \eeq Detailed discussion of electromagnetic waves in a plasma immersed in a strong background magnetic field $\Bbg$, including their two-fluid and single-fluid (MHD) description, is found in \cite{Arons86}.
+Such perturbations are well described by magnetohydrodynamics (MHD), which supports waves of the perturbed magnetic field and electric field $\bE\perp\bBbg$.
+These MHD modes can have wavevectors $\bk$ in any direction and can be of two types: (1) shear Alfv\'en waves with $\bk\cdot\bE\neq 0$, and (2) compressive waves with $\bE\perp\bk$, so-called ``fast magnetosonic modes.''
+Both modes propagate with an ultrarelativistic group speed, \beq \frac{v_{\rm gr}}{c}\approx 1-\sigbg^{-1}. \eeq Phase speed $\vph=\omega/k$ of the magnetosonic waves is also close to $c$ while Alfv\'en waves have $v_{\rm ph}\approx c\cos\alpha$, where $\alpha$ is the angle between $\bk$ and $\bBbg$.
+A detailed discussion of waves in $e^\pm$ plasma in a strong background magnetic field $\Bbg$, including two-fluid and single-fluid (MHD) descriptions, is found in \cite{Arons86}.